internetofdongs/IoD-ButtSniffer/README.md

 Run this script to download the various firmwares for broadcom based adapters and copy the .hcd file that it is looking for (i.e.
 BCM20702A1-0b05-17cb.hcd) from the ~/broadcom-bt-firmware/brcm/ directory to /lib/firmware/brcm/, then reboot or reinsert the adapter"

+## Custom Config Options

+This installation script uses the kismet_site.conf override file in /usr/local/etc/ to set a few options.
+If you want to change anything in your kismet install, you should add the config lines to this file vs changing them in kismet.conf or anywhere else since kismet_site.conf may override those changes.
+You can read more in the Kismet README: [Link to Kismet README](https://github.com/kismetwireless/kismet/blob/master/README)

 ## Errata

 On boot, dnsmasq/dhcpd will show an error, just ignore it.
 I still need to figure this out.
 Its an issue with the interfaces file and dhcpcd.conf file.
 Anyone want to fix this for me?

+kismet server UI uses kismet/kismet

 ## TO DO